ThumbAPI logoThumbAPI

 }

-This generates a thumbnail with your face, styled to match your reference dataset.
+This generates a thumbnail with your face in the scene, your logo in the corner, all styled to match your reference dataset.

 Managing Multiple Datasets